MassimoQu/MassimoQu.github.io/_pages/about.md

 My research vision is to enable autonomous systems, such as self-driving vehicles, with robust Spatial Intelligence.
 Within this broad domain, I focus on the data consistency or the data alignment problem arising from heterogeneous data inputs (e.g., images, point clouds).

 I define this "alignment" as the process of mapping heterogeneous data to a common frame of reference, targeting consistency with real-world geometry or semantics.
 The varying characteristics of different data types (e.g., density, modality) create significant challenges in the accuracy of this mapping.
 Historically, this problem has evolved from manual methods to analytical, feature-based approaches, and now to data-driven deep learning models.

-In this evolution, the boundary between data alignment and data fusion is blurring.
-However, I argue that the importance of alignment is not diminishing; it is merely taking new forms, being absorbed and integrated from upstream modules into downstream components.
+Traditionally, alignment is a distinct upstream prerequisite for downstream data fusion.
+In this evolution, the boundary between these two tasks is blurring.
+However, I argue that the importance of alignment is not diminishing; rather, it is evolving——from a distinct **Explicit** task to an **Implicit** function absorbed by downstream models.
 This observation leads to my ultimate research goal: to develop a new paradigm for data and feature alignment, moving beyond the current scattered, case-by-case solutions.

-I believe the problem of spatial data/feature consistency is critical enough to demand its own unified framework.
-My research aims to build this framework, exploring these issues extensively, and I broadly categorize my contributions into two main areas: Explicit Alignment and Implicit Alignment.
+The criticality of spatial data consistency suggests the need for its own unified framework.
+My research aims to build this framework, exploring these issues extensively, and I broadly categorize my contributions into two main areas, which is a classification I proposed in my <a href="#pub-iotj2025">IoT-J survey</a>: Explicit Alignment and Implicit Alignment.

 #### 1. Explicit Alignment

 Explicit Alignment refers to classical, often upstream, tasks where alignment is the direct and primary objective.
 The most typical examples are sensor spatio-temporal calibration and data registration.
 A early portion of my published work, such as our Camera-LiDARs Calibration research (<a href="#pub-tim2023">T-IM 2023</a>), falls into this category.

-My primary focus is on the new challenges that arise as autonomous systems evolve from single-agent intelligence to multi-agent cooperative systems (e.g., V2X in intelligent transportation).
-My representative publications (<a href="#pub-iros2024">IROS 2024</a>, <a href="#pub-tits2025">T-ITS 2025</a>, and our <a href="#pub-iotj2025">IoT-J survey</a>) all investigate the unique data consistency problems in these emerging multi-agent scenarios.

 Another major class of explicit alignment is map-based localization, including SLAM, which is fundamentally a geometric matching and alignment task.
 I have also contributed to this area (<a href="#pub-tase2024">T-ASE 2024</a>).

+My primary focus is on the new challenges that arise as autonomous systems evolve from single-agent intelligence to multi-agent cooperative systems (e.g., Vehicle-to-Everything in intelligent transportation).
+My representative publications (<a href="#pub-iros2024">IROS 2024</a>, <a href="#pub-tits2025">T-ITS 2025</a>) all investigate the unique data consistency problems in these emerging multi-agent scenarios.

 #### 2. Implicit Alignment